uvapl/uva-prog-physics/10 Workshops/20 Week 3/10 Introduction.md

 ### Deadline

-The deadline is on your last day of class at 21:00 (either Thursday or Friday).
-You are required to review your exercises with an assistant at the second day of class.
+The deadline is on your last day of class at 23:59 (either Thursday or Friday).